telepresenceio/telepresence.io/docs/v2.4/reference/vpn.md

 ##### Case 1: VPN masked by cluster

-In this case, the tool will inform you that a pod or service subnet is masking a CIDR that the VPN
+In an instance where the VPN is masked by the cluster, the test-vpn tool informs you that a pod or service subnet is masking a CIDR that the VPN
 routes:

 ```